 During that first season the U18 side entertained and surprised most supporters by their increasing maturity and development.
 After a slow start the team reached the Northants Senior Youth League Knockout Cup Final, against AFC Kempston Rovers at the neutral venue of Corby FC which they won 4-1 in front of almost 500 fans.

-After enjoying the midweek hospitality at Kiln Park, home of Raunds Town FC for the youth team games during 2011-12, there was a need to find a ground where games could be played at the weekend, and after a fans vote on the options they overwhelmingly supported a partnership with Wellingborough Town which means AFC Rushden & Diamonds will play at the Dog and Duck for the 2012-13 season.
+After enjoying the midweek hospitality at Kiln Park, home of Raunds Town FC for the youth team games during 2011-12, there was a need to find a ground where games could be played at the weekend, and after a fans vote on the options they overwhelmingly supported a partnership with Wellingborough Town which meant AFC Rushden & Diamonds would play at the Dog and Duck from the 2012-13 season onwards.

 In May 2012 the FA League Committee gave approval for the AFC Rushden & Diamonds Senior team to play in Division One of the United Counties League in the 2012-13 season.
 By this time the club had appointed Mark Starmer as the manager of their senior team, and he had brought in Andy Peaks as his assistant (who has extensive UCL experience as well as being a former player at R&DFC).
 He then added Scott (Biff) Carlin as first team coach.